ehrhardtkm/pyHRMC/docs/user_guide/getting_started/runfile_setup.md

         - **SurfaceDistance**
     - **SiteDistances**
     - **TargetDensity**
+- **charges:** this is an optional argument that the user may use to bypass the built-in method of interpolating partial charges for each of the elements in the structure.
+Additionally, if users desire that no partial charges are used and neutral atoms are assumed, they may set the charge values to 0.
+If using this argument, follow the following format:
+'''
+charges = {
+    "species1": float(charge),
+    "species2" = float(charge),
+    ...
+    }
+'''
 - **max_steps:** maximum number of steps to perform in the simulation.
 If running in parallel, note that all atom transformations performed in parallel will be considered as a single step.

 ## Example